sluu99/csprog/01-the-basics.md

 ## 1.1 Your first program

 ### 1.1.1 Setup your development environment
 To make programming with C# easier, you should have Microsoft .NET Framework and Visual Studio installed.
-This lesson will use [Microsoft .NET Framework 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual Studio Express 2012 for Windows Desktop](http://www.microsoft.com/visualstudio/eng/downloads#d-2012-express); both are freely available for download but you'll need a Live Account to use Visual Studio Express 2012 beyond 30 days.
+This lesson will use [Microsoft .NET Framework 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual Studio Express 2012 for Windows Desktop](http://www.microsoft.com/visualstudio/eng/downloads#d-2012-express); both are freely available for download but you'll need a (free) Live Account to use Visual Studio Express 2012 beyond 30 days.

 ### 1.1.2 Creating a new project